-- Once we tell you when your testing window begins, you should book a courier to arrive on a specific day between Monday and Friday within your testing window. - To do this you online go to www.COVIDSurvey.ons.gov.uk or you can call 0800 085 6807 between 9am - 9pm Monday to Thursday, 9am - 8pm Friday, and 9am - 5pm Saturdays and Sundays. - You must wait to take your samples and complete the questionnaire until the day your courier will arrive, but please do this before your courier arrives. - You will book a timeslot for the courier to collect your samples, which may be all day, depending on the courier.
+- Once we tell you when your testing window begins, you should book a courier to arrive on a specific day between Monday and Friday within your testing window. - To do this [DELETE UNTIL ONLINE SYSTEM READY online go to [website] or] you can call [phone number] between 9am 9pm Monday to Thursday, 9am 8pm Friday, and 9am 5pm Saturdays and Sundays [HOURS MAY BE AMENDED DEPENDING ON DEMAND]. - You must wait to take your samples and complete the questionnaire until the day your courier will arrive, but please do this before your courier arrives. - You will book a timeslot for the courier to collect your samples, which may be all day, depending on the courier.
 Someone will need to be at your home during this time to give the courier your samples.